Feature request #6309

 Alphabetize all drop down menu lists

 |Pull Request or Patch supplied:||No||Resolution:|

 Saw a past ticket on a similar item, but "Encoding" drop-down in Vector -> Geoprocessing Tools -> Buffer is way out of order.... very difficult to find "System" if you fat-finger a mistake and change it to UTF-16, for example.

 #1 Updated by Larry Shaffer about 7 years ago

 As far as I can tell, the Encoding popup menu in the save dialog is alphabetically sorted (Mac 10.7.4, with 1.8.0 and master).
 However, it's sorted by case as well, with upper coming before lower (ala Unix), not mixed.
 That menu would probably be more user-friendly with mixed case sorting.

 Concerning alphabetizing ALL menu lists: lists should be sorted according to their content, not under a single policy.
 If alphabetization helps with efficient selection (as is the case with the list in question), then it should be used; otherwise, the ordering of listed items may be better sorted by other weighting means, like predetermined or dynamic priority.

-#2 Updated by Jeffrey Meyer almost 7 years ago
+#2 Updated by Jeffrey Meyer about 7 years ago

 Ugh!
 How embarrassing - misspelling in the bug title! ; )